 As I progressed through the months, and wrote post after post, I started to experience a slow evolution.
 I had been in touch with so many people who were living remarkable lives that I was starting to believe maybe, quite possibly, I could actually be one of those people as well.

-In September, I stumbled upon a post by David Walsh about how to propose a remote work agreement.
+In September, I stumbled upon a blog post about how to propose a remote work agreement.
 This is a concept that I never thought would work for my position at my job, but after thinking about it more and more, I realized that with some creative thinking, it could totally be done.